Geographical Sciences (Human Geography)Find a programme

 |Part-time study available||Yes|

-The excellence of Bristol's social science research was confirmed by the latest Research Excellence Framework.
-Overall, when intensity is taken into account, the Faculty of Social Sciences and Law ranks second in the country, while the School of Geographical Sciences ranked first.
+The excellence of Bristol's social science research was confirmed by the latest Research Excellence Framework (2014).
+Overall, when intensity is taken into account, the Faculty of Social Sciences and Law ranks second in the country, while the School of Geographical Sciences ranked first (see the Times Higher Education analysis of REF2014).

 We have a large and vibrant graduate community, focusing both on PhDs by research and on taught programmes.
 The graduate community has a strong international and interdisciplinary flavour, and offers an exceptional academic environment for postgraduate research.